Azure/azure-cosmos-client-engine/README.md

 * Rust 1.80.0 or later
 * Go 1.23 or later
-* Python 3, with a virtual environment set up.
+* Python 3.13 or later (do not create a virtual environment manually, as the bootstrap script will do this for you)
 * [Maturin](https://www.maturin.rs/installation) for building the Python extension module.
 * GNU Make (usually available on Linux distributions)